sailthru/sailthru-mobile-stream-examples/README.md

 ## Libraries Used
 For iOS, we use [SDWebImage](https://github.com/rs/SDWebImage) and [DateTools](https://github.com/MatthewYork/DateTools).
 For Android, we use [Swipeable Recycler View](https://github.com/brnunes/SwipeableRecyclerView) and [Picasso](https://github.com/square/picasso) with **no** changes.

+## License
+Copyright (C) 2015  Carnival Inc.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+The GPL-3 license can be found [here](https://github.com/carnivalmobile/carnival-stream-examples/blob/master/LICENSE.md).